WFT camp observations: Roster trimmed — and it’s beginning to feel a lot like regular season

 “Do I want them out there?
 Absolutely,” he said.
 “Am I going to fret about it?
 No. Because the truth of the matter is you play with who's available and that's all you can do.”

 Washington is operating on its regular season schedule this week.
 One of the most noticeable shifts from camp mode was that Rivera rotated teams against one another rather than always having the first-team offense face the first-team defense, as he likes to do.
-For example, third-string linebackers David Mayo and Jordan Kunaszyk lined up behind the first-team defensive tackles Jon Allen and Daron Payne.
+For example, third-string linebackers David Mayo and Jordan Kunaszyk lined up behind first-team defensive tackles Jon Allen and Daron Payne.

 The team will decide who to play in the final preseason game Saturday against Baltimore in a coaches meeting Wednesday.